Chen-Hanqing/42_webserv/README.md

 ﻿# Web Server
+A WebServer is the actual HTTP server process.
+It owns the listening sockets, accepts client connections, and routes requests to the appropriate RuntimeServer.

+Each RuntimeServer serves a particular websites or a group of websites.

 A web server hosts multiple virtual hosts.
 Each runtime server represents one virtual host and is selected according to the listening port and Host Header of the incoming request.

 ```